Bonus Material: Get The 3 Step Podcast Promotion Playbook

 - Once complete, whenever you release new content, it automatically distributes out to all the most convenient places your audience already goes to consume podcasts.

-- As of the writing of this article, the top platforms are Apple Podcasts (iTunes), Google Podcast App, Google Play Music, Spotify, Stitcher, TuneIn and iHeartRadio.
+- The top platforms are Apple Podcasts (iTunes), Google Podcast App, Spotify, Stitcher, TuneIn and iHeartRadio.

 The Marketing & Launch Part: